 Rule 6: Do not leave your garden at random

 No matter how hard you work, you do not keep your garden, it is doomed to doom.
-Irrigate when necessary, but do not predispose to avoid rotting the plants, clean the weeds that are emerging as you clean your home and periodically fertilize.
+Irrigate when necessary, but do not predispose to avoid rotting the plants, clean the weeds that are emerging as you clean your home and periodically fertilise.

-As you have become clear, gardening has proven to be labor-intensive and associated with all sorts of resources.
+As you have become clear, gardening has proven to be labour-intensive and associated with all sorts of resources.
 Think of all the possible situations if it is worth the energy, time, and physical effort, or do you prefer someone else to take care of it.